Frequently Asked Questions from our Carnegie Prep students and families

 What about AP Exams?

-Will Connecticut Public Schools administer the mandatory in-school SAT to juniors?
+Will Connecticut Public Schools administer the mandatory in-school SAT to the class of 2021?

 Will the International Baccalaureate Program administer exams this year?